DevOps Engineer Daily Tasks: What Really Happens in Corporate DevOps Roles

 Building and maintaining deployment pipelines remains central to most DevOps roles.
 This involves creating automated workflows that take code from development through testing and into production environments.
 Tools like Jenkins, GitLab CI, GitHub Actions, or Azure DevOps are commonly used to orchestrate these processes.

-Daily pipeline tasks might include debugging failed builds, optimising deployment times, adding new testing stages, or updating deployment configurations for new applications.
+Daily pipeline tasks might include debugging failed builds, optimizing deployment times, adding new testing stages, or updating deployment configurations for new applications.
 When developers push code changes, DevOps engineers ensure the automated systems can reliably and safely deliver those changes to users.

 Monitoring and Incident Response

-DevOps engineers are often the first line of defence when systems experience issues.
+DevOps engineers are often the first line of defense when systems experience issues.
 This involves setting up comprehensive monitoring using tools like Prometheus, Grafana, DataDog, or New Relic, then responding when alerts fire.
 The infamous 3 AM phone call about production issues is a real part of many DevOps roles.

 Security and Compliance Tasks